Have you been thinking about starting a bullet journal? Are you intrigued by the idea of having a combined to-do list, planner, and diary?

 4. A bullet journal will help you to take better care of yourself

-One to the best ways to ensure that you continue with your healthy habits is to track them using a habit tracker in your bullet journal.
+One of the best ways to ensure that you continue with your healthy habits is to track them using a habit tracker in your bullet journal.

 When you use a habit tracker you’ll: